Can Stress Make You Sick?

 Speak to a therapist

 Psychotherapy is one of the most effective treatments for reducing stress and related mental health conditions.
 Cognitive-behavioral therapy (CBT) is often considered the "gold standard" of therapy for managing stress and unwanted thought patterns.
-A CBT therapist can teach you healthy coping techniques, practice them with you, and help you discuss what's causing stress in your life.
+A CBT therapist can teach you healthy coping techniques, practice them with you, offer psychological medical advice, and help you discuss what's causing stress in your life.
 In addition, you can partake in CBT online if you struggle to find a therapist in person.

 Studies have found that online cognitive-behavioral therapy can be as effective as in-person counseling for mental health conditions like anxiety, depression, and social anxiety disorder, alongside chronic stress.
 If you're experiencing chronic stress or worried about your mental health, consider signing up with a licensed therapist through an online platform like BetterHelp.